 Since I wasn’t able to take two more photos around midnight, I’ll pick two photos from town around 2 pm.
 Our town is a lovely, quirky, colourful one with some nice little shops.
 Like this one, where you can find ANYTHING.

 When we came home, I went into the garden and was happy to see new leaves coming on the roses.
 They don’t die down here as I’m used to in Sweden, but they kind of go into some rest mode during the winter.
 Now, however, I was delighted to see new leaves coming, and even a flower on another plant.
 Spring will be here soon!!

 During the afternoon, we spent some quiet time inside.
 My husband fiddled with his new toy, I practised the guitar and tried to go through all my unsorted songs here and there.

-6 pm was dinner time, and with it, I had this gluten-free IPA from a local brewery.
+At 6 pm we had dinner, and with it, I had this gluten-free IPA from an Irish brewery.

 The first Saturday of the month means there’s music in a nice little pub outside town.
 Always enjoyable!

 The last picture is taken with my phone.
 It’s not a great photo but I didn’t want to fiddle with my camera in the middle of the session!
 And this was also the last photo I took because in the dark there’s no point really.
 Next time I’ll start in the morning!